Dendra raises $10M Series A led by Airbus Ventures

 We’re very happy and proud to be among Dendra’s smart green investors and believe that this startup is going to make a big difference for our future.
 Get in touch with Susan and her team if you want to invest in their next round to generate environmental, financial and strategic returns, work for Dendra to change the world yourself or become a customer to automate your sustainability.
 The time to act is now.

-Tags: AI, Airbus Ventures, At One Ventures, BHP, Dendra Systems, Drones, Ecosummit Angel Portfolio, Ecosummit Berlin 2019, Ecosystem Restoration, Future Positive Capital, Glencore, Lowercarbon Capital, Plant Science, Rio Tinto, Series A, Susan Graham, Sustainability Automation, Yancoal
+Tags: AI, Airbus Ventures, At One Ventures, BHP, Cleantech VC, Dendra Systems, Drones, Ecosummit Angel Portfolio, Ecosummit Berlin 2019, Ecosystem Restoration, Future Positive Capital, Glencore, Lowercarbon Capital, Plant Science, Rio Tinto, Series A, Susan Graham, Sustainability Automation, Yancoal